ZhgChg.Li

 Reason:

-Here I also ran into another issue: I foolishly placed the project in the iCloud sync folder, and for some reason, Fastlane kept showing certificate problems (suspected keychain access issues).
+Here I also ran into another issue because I carelessly placed the project in the iCloud sync folder.
+For some reason, Fastlane kept showing certificate problems (suspected keychain access issues).

 Solution:

-Simply move out of the iCloud sync directory.
+Simply remove it from the iCloud sync directory.

 Development Certificate

-• Before adopting Match for unified certificate management, each developer creates their own Development Certificate and Development Profile; assuming there are 1,000+ developers in the organization, the Certificates, Identifiers & Profiles, Devices backend becomes extremely chaotic and unmanageable.
+• Before adopting Match for unified certificate management, each developer creates their own Development Certificate and Development Profile; if there are 1,000+ developers in the organization, the backend of Certificates, Identifiers & Profiles, Devices becomes extremely chaotic and unmanageable.

-• If you have an outsourced team responsible only for development, you still need to add them to the Apple Developer Program backend so they can create their own development certificates and profiles.
+• If there is an outsourced team responsible only for development, they still need to be added to the Apple Developer Program portal to generate their own development certificates and profiles.

 Distribution Certificate

-• Distribution Certificates are created by the Team, so each developer program Team can only create a limited number of distribution certificates.
+• Distribution Certificates are created by the Team, so each development plan’s Team can only create a limited number of distribution certificates.

-• When the team is large and there are many apps, sending certificates back and forth becomes very troublesome, and they need to be renewed every year.
+• When the team is large and there are many apps, sending files back and forth becomes very troublesome, and they need to be renewed every year.

-• When packaging Ad Hoc, if a new device is registered, everyone and the CI/CD must re-download the Profile for the new device to take effect.
+• When packaging Ad Hoc builds, if a new device is registered, everyone and the CI/CD must re-download the Profile for the new device to take effect.

 Fastlane Match

-Based on the above issues, we want a platform to manage everything related to certificates on our behalf.
+To address the above issues, we want a platform to manage everything related to certificates on our behalf.
 All developers and CI/CD services will pull and update data uniformly from this platform.
-The storage of this platform must be secure.
-This is — Fastlane Match.
+The storage of this platform must be secure, and that is — Fastlane Match .

 Easily sync your certificates and profiles across your team